 At this time of year, I’m reminded to also ask my older patients how their mental health is doing.
-I do it for two reasons.
-One is because October is Depression Awareness month and the other is that older people can often hide their depression better than younger people.
+Older people can often hide their depression better than younger people.
 So, if you’re over 50, I’d like to tell you about 5 things you can do to help yourself – or a loved one – with depression.

 Getting Older and Depression – These Simple Things Can Help You Beat It